Statistical behaviour of interfaces subjected to curvature flow and torque effects applied to microstructural evolutions: Numerical Results

 \section{Numerical Results}

-This section presents the obtained results by using the anisotropic TRM model detailed in \cite{Florez2021a}.
-Three sets of simulations were performed, the first using a heterogeneous configuration ($\gamma_{(\theta)}$), the second using an anisotropic configuration without consideration of torque terms (disregarding the second term in Eq.\ref{Eq:Equation_Gamma_Function}) but by considering the dependence on the inclination angle to obtain the grain boundary energy ($\gamma_{(\theta, \omega)}$), and the last one using the same anisotropic configuration but considering torque terms.
-Each set of simulations contains four simulations using different initial states obtained from optimized Laguerre-Voronoi tessellations \cite{Hitti2012,Hitti2013}, generated with different random components but representing the same statistical distribution.
+This section presents the results obtained by using the anisotropic TRM model detailed in \cite{Florez2021a}.
+Three sets of simulations were performed, the first using a heterogeneous configuration ($\gamma_{(\theta)}$), the second using an anisotropic configuration without consideration of torque terms (disregarding the second term in Eq.\ref{Eq:Equation_Gamma_Function}) but by considering the dependence of the grain boundary energy ($\gamma_{(\theta, \omega)}$) on the inclination angle, and the last one using the same anisotropic configuration but considering torque terms.
+Each set contains four simulations using different initial states obtained from optimized Laguerre-Voronoi tessellations \cite{Hitti2012,Hitti2013}, generated with different random components but representing the same statistical distribution.
 Each representative volume element (RVE) corresponds to a square of $1\times 1~mm$ with about 8000 initial grains (see Fig.\ref{Figure_Example_InitialTess} (left)).
 The orientation of each grain was attributed at random, which typically results in a disorientation field following a Mackenzie probability distribution \cite{Mackenzie1957} (see Fig.\ref{Figure_Mackenzie_Distribs_MeanSize} (top-left)).\\